 The W in the French Quarter marries urban chic with traditional Vieux Carré architecture in a fabulous location, the best of all worlds.
 Spacious rooms themed jazz or tarot are decked out in bold art and niceties like Bliss spa products and uber comfy bedding.
 The central pool is a chill lounge scene.
 You'll want to sit a spell at the bar at SoBou, the latest venture from the Commander's Palace branch of the Brennan family.
 Bar chef Laura Bellucci concocts brilliant craft cocktails using fresh herbs, tinctures and homemade bitters.
 Move into the dramatically lit dining room for chef Juan Carlos Gonzalez' playful menu of modern Creole bites.

 Of the current gaggle of new hotels that have opened in the past year or so, The Troubadour is an 11.
-Cocktails and global street eats at the Monkey Board Bar on the 17th floor is just one of the reasons to check into this new hotel, part of the eclectic Joie de Vivre Hotel group.
+Cocktails and global street eats at the Monkey Board Bar on the 17th floor is just one of the reasons to check into this new hotel, part of the Tapestry Collection by Hilton.
 A bold contemporary design is another, with arresting original art scattered throughout the public spaces.
 Guest rooms are crisp and comfy, there's a 24-hour fitness center and no charge for Wifi.
 More good news: if your lovers' retreat needs to include Fluffy, the pet-friendly Troubadour is happy to oblige.
 Add in the stellar location, within strolling distance of the French Quarter, the Superdome and the lively dining and entertainment scene in the Warehouse District, and the Troubadour is a romantic getaway just waiting to happen.

 The Royal Sonesta is where to go when you want to experience New Orleans full on.
 The 500-room, seven story hotel opens out onto Bourbon Street in the heart of the French Quarter.
 Its architecture combines European flair with Southern charm and amenities are endless.
 After a long day of touring, take a dip in the Sonesta's secluded pool, set in a walled picturesque garden.
 Poolside massages, proximity to the city's hot spots, a top shelf jazz club and swank restaurant r'evolution make the Royal Sonesta one of the best spots to stay in New Orleans.
 If you seek peace and quiet, this is not your hotel.